mauronz/pe_hedera/README.md

 python -m pip install .
 ```

+NOTE: the library uses process injection, so Windows Defender (and probably other AVs) will not like it.

 ## Session
 A session represents the context of execution of the target process.
 To set up a session,  create a object **HederaSession** with the target command line as argument: